Linkyed/Data-Structures/README.md

 Basically i create a new class to store some lambda expressions like, isNull, isNotNull, getUserInput and etc. With this i can use this small functions to change and improve things in the code, and combining them i can create more complex functions that can solve more specific problems

 I change almost all the codes with this new functions and now the code is more readable, next time i gonna continue with the DS implementation

+## Day 4
+More refactory time, now i applied my recent knowledge with generics in java to make all the DS support different types of data elements in it.
+Now the list, queue and stack can store, integers, doubles, strings and etc.